Doll Me Up (Chapter 2): Creating a product and brand

 and unforgettable.

-If you don’t create a brand, you might get forgotten, or people will create the brand for you.
-For example, people in Singapore might refer to the friendly uncle who sells shiok (awesome) nasi lemak (coconut rice).
-His reputation (and the consistent promise of mouth-watering food) coheres into an enduring brand identity.
-As a result, the story spreads… the queue grows… and business booms.
+If you don’t create a brand, there is a risk of being forgotten or leaving it to others to create the brand for you.
+Take, for example, the friendly uncle in Singapore who sells unbelievably delicious nasi lemak (coconut rice).
+His impeccable reputation and consistently mouth-watering food have formed a strong brand identity.
+As a result, his story spreads, the queue grows, and his business booms.

-For her brand identity, Nazlin was clear about the promises she wanted to deliver.
-First, she wanted absolute conviction in the quality of her products, and this meant designing her own line of cosmetics to control it better.
+For her brand identity, Nazlin had a clear vision of the promises she wanted to deliver.
+Above all, she wanted absolute confidence in the quality of her products.
+To ensure maximum control, she took charge of designing her very own line of cosmetics.

 I did not want to sell something which was already in the market.
 I wanted to sell something which was totally my own brand name.